What is Adrenal Insufficiency?

 Lack of corticosteroids in the blood may cause the pituitary gland to produce more corticotropin hormones to stimulate the adrenal glands.
 Since corticotrophin affects melanin production, excess levels of corticotropins may cause dark pigmentation of the skin and lining of the mouth.

-Destruction of the adrenal gland due to an autoimmune response is the most common cause of the disease.
-Some Addison's disease cases are caused by the actual destruction of the adrenal glands through cancer, infection, or other diseases.
+Destruction of the adrenal glands due to an autoimmune response is the most common cause of the disease.
+Some cases of Addison's disease are caused by the actual destruction of the adrenal glands through cancer, infection, or other events.
 Other causes may include: